Receiving Presidential Award

 Capital City Police Office, Lahore

-Commendation for recruiting and managing volunteer blood donor community across Punjab University, ensuring safe screened blood supply to patients.
+Commendation for recruiting and managing a volunteer blood donor community across Punjab University, ensuring safe screened blood supply to patients.

 University of Punjab, Lahore